title: Document redaction emoji: đ colorFrom: blue colorTo: yellow sdk: docker app_file: app.py pinned: false license: agpl-3.0 â

 See the advanced user guide here:

-Please refer to these example files to follow this guide:
+Please try these example files to follow along with this guide:

 Download the example PDFs above to your computer.
 Open up the redaction app with the link provided by email.

-First, select one of the three text extraction options below:
+First, select one of the three text extraction options:

 If you are running with the AWS service enabled, here you will also have a choice for PII redaction method: